Regulated Health Insurance Benefits

 - Clients originally seen in private practice must be referred to and registered with the Clinic to benefit from this Programme.

-- Individuals who deliver without being seen at the clinic are not eligible for funding under this Programme.
+- Individuals who deliver without being seen at the Clinic are not eligible for funding under this Programme.

 BENEFIT INCLUSIONS